BOTANICAL REFERENCE

 (Hypericum perforatum)

+Can be used for stress, tension, depression, and exhaustion.
+Treats cramps and IBS.
 Red oil of St. John’s Wort is used topically to treat wounds and burns.

+Avoid taking it if you are suffering from a serious illness, including immunosuppressive illnesses.
 Avoid taking it if you are taking immunosuppressive medications, blood thinners, or if you suffer from severe depression.

 Stinging Nettle